 The success of 42nd Street acts as an antidote able to keep his chin up in a time where everyone is down in the dumps.
 A new wind blows finally on a category that the Great Depression totally left out.
 Despite differences with his producer Darryl Zanuck, Warner studios want to take advantage of the craze generated by 42nd Street to insist by releasing simultaneously two new musicals conceived in the same spirit, The Gold Diggers of on 1933 and Footlight Parade.
 Both will soon be tremendous successes.

 Charles King - Happy Days are here again

 The Gold Diggers of 1933

 3 Melvin Le Roy has been entrusted the direction of Gold Diggers of 1933.
-He already possesses a certain workmanship of the genre but achieves here a true masterstroke, especially as the subject is already a classic of the Broadway stage and was even the object of two silent movies released respectively in 1923 and 1929.
+He has already some workmanship in the genre but achieves here a true masterstroke, especially as the subject is already a classic of the Broadway stage and was even the object of two silent movies released respectively in 1923 and 1929.
 The second had moreover appeared among the biggest successes of the year.

 Once again, the plot takes place in the theater world with a backdrop of money troubles.
-Four young actresses and a producer full of ideas but broke (Ned Sparks) are rehearsing one of the scenes of their next show when the bailiffs arrive to forcibly close the establishment due to unpaid bills.
-It is ultimately the young pianist and composer Brad (Dick Powell), the friend of the ingenue Polly (Ruby Keeler) who finds a way to finance a new musical.
-He refuses however to participate so that he is suspected of belonging to the underworld.
-He is in fact the son of a rich family which wants to know nothing about his taste for comedy and seeks to take him away from Polly.
+Four young actresses and a producer full of ideas, but broke (Ned Sparks), are rehearsing one of the scenes of their next show when the bailiffs arrive to forcibly close the establishment due to unpaid bills.
+It is ultimately the young pianist and composer Brad (Dick Powell), the friend of the ingenue Polly (Ruby Keeler) who finds a way to stake a new musical.
+He refuses however to support so that he is suspected of belonging to the underworld.
+He is in fact the son of a rich family who wants to know nothing about his taste for comedy and seeks to take him away from Polly.
 After several love affairs, the story ends well and all four young women marry wealthy men.

 Director : Melvin LeRoy